 While the accomplishments of machine learning are capturing the headlines, the goal of this article is not to dazzle you with those accomplishments or awe you with the mathematical sophistication of some ML methods.
 To the contrary, our goal is to demonstrate machine learning techniques that not only are simple but also greatly extend the power of familiar tools.
 In particular, we will describe ensembles of decision stumps and discuss how to view them as a generalization of linear regression that can capture some non-linear patterns in data.

 This additional explanatory power is important because linear relationships are rare in nature.
-The method we will discuss can still capture linear relationships, like the one shown on the left below, but, in addition, can accurately describe relationships that exhibit non-linear relationship such as diminishing returns or relationships that are linear only hold within a limited range or values, as in the other two plots.
+The method we will discuss can still capture linear relationships, like the one shown on the left below, but, in addition, can accurately describe relationships that exhibit non-linearity such as diminishing returns or relationships that are linear but only hold within a limited range of values, as in the other two plots.
 Later in this article, we will see these types of situations in familiar investing examples.

 Linear regression is a basic algorithm for solving a supervised learning problem.
 The data given to us in this problem are a collection of labelled examples, like these:

 The goal here is to figure out, from the given examples, a way to predict the labels (the Ys) on new examples (new Xs) as accurately as possible.

 In almost every case, the data given to us in a supervised learning problem will describe each example not with a single "X" value but instead with many numbers.
 Even the simplest example we will look at later in this article includes two different Xs for each example, along with the label Y:

 In ML terminology, the different Xs are called features.

 A solution to the supervised learning problem gives us a way of guessing the label of a new example, when given only its features as input.
 Linear regression solves this problem by finding the "best fit line" for the given examples.
 With the collection of examples plotted above, the best fit line looks like this: